spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

         $ docker exec -it skipper tail -f /path/from/stdout/textbox/in/dashboard

     The output of the log sink appears in the new window.
-You will see output as shown below.
+You should see the output shown below.
-    When you have seen enough output from sending http requests, press Ctrl+C to end the `tail` command.

 ```bash
 log-sink                                 : Happy streaming
 ```

+When you have seen enough output from sending http requests, press Ctrl+C to end the `tail` command.

 ### Cloud Foundry